Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 ## Initialize the Jaffle Shop project
 Now let's create your first dbt project powered by <Constant name="fusion" />!

-1. Set up an example project and configure a database connection profile.
+1. Run `dbt init` to set up an example project and configure a database connection profile.

-   - If you *do not* already have a connection profile that you want to use, start with this command and prompts will guide you through configuring a profile:
+   - If you *do not* already have a connection profile that you want to use, start with `dbt init` abd use the prompts to configure a profile:
-    ```bash
-    dbtf init
-    ```

     - If you already have a connection profile that you want to use, use the `--skip-profile-setup` flag then edit the generated `dbt_project.yml` to replace `profile: jaffle_shop` with `profile: <YOUR-PROFILE-NAME>`.

     ```bash
     dbtf init --skip-profile-setup
     ```

-    If you created new credentials through the interactive prompts, `init` automatically runs `dbtf debug` at the end.
+    - If you created new credentials through the interactive prompts, `init` automatically runs `dbtf debug` at the end.
 This ensures the newly created profile establishes a valid connection with the database.

 2. Change directories into your newly created project:
     ```bash